 Indeed, for reasons that have little to do with reducing risk and much to do with generating profit, over the last decade banks have severely tightened up their small business lending requirements.
 In particular they insist on exceptional personal and business credit scores (which is an even bigger problem for some small business owners, who don’t even know that they HAVE a business credit score in the first place!).

 Fortunately, banks — and credit unions for that matter — certainly aren’t the only options.
 There are several practical, affordable and strategic funding solutions available that don’t require good credit.
 In fact, even a discharged bankruptcy or an open tax lien typically aren’t deal-breakers.

-Below, we highlight 6 types of business loans for bad credit that you can apply for right now, and likely start using to cover expenses and investments within a week:
+Below, we highlight 6 types of business loans for bad credit that you can apply for right now, and likely start using to cover expenses and investments in as little as 24 hours.

 Working capital loans are straightforward short or long-term loans with fixed, regular payments (typically monthly).
 This type of funding is also unsecured, which means that you don’t have to pledge business and/or personal assets as collateral.

 Equipment financing enables you to immediately purchase the equipment — such as machines, tools, technology, and more — that you need to improve efficiency, enhance competitive advantage, onboard more customers, and ultimately increase profitability.

 Similar to equipment financing, inventory financing enables you to procure inventory — or if you’re a manufacturer, raw materials that are developed into finished goods — now vs. later.
 This type of funding is especially valuable to channel partners, resellers and franchisees that are contractually obligated to maintain minimum stock levels at all times.